Until full return to campus, courses will be online. A webcam and microphones are required. A computer and reliable internet connection are required.

 For students who wish to enroll in a program in order to acquire or upgrade technical or professional skills for the job market, career advancement or career change.

-Applicants are eligible to register in an AEC program under the following conditions:
+Applicants are eligible to register in an AEC program under one (1) of the following conditions:

 Applicants must also meet the College requirements specific to the AEC program or their choice.